bomberstudios/artboard-manager/README.md

 Once the plugin is installed, Artboards will be arranged automatically when added, moved, or resized.

+If you want to disable the plugin temporarily, you can toggle it using the **Auto Mode** menu option (shortcut: `Ctrl Shift A`).
+The setting is stored in the app's preferences, so it will persist between launches.

 If, for some reason, you want to arrange your Artboards manually, you can choose the Artboard Manager › Arrange Artboards menu option.

 ## Configuration